Thames (1807 ship): Career

 Although Thames was launched at Howdon in 1807, she did not appear in the Register of Shipping or Lloyd's Register (LR) until 1809.

 Captain Jame Grieve acquired a letter of marque on 18 May 1809.

 In January 1810 Lloyd's List reported that HMS Parthian had recaptured Thames, Greeve, master and sent her into Fowey.
 Thames had been returning to Liverpool from the Braziles when a French privateer had captured her.

 Fate

 Thames was scheduled to leave Maranham on 30 April 1813 for Liverpool, in company with Paris, Harrison, master, and Watson, Grieg, master.
 The privateer Yankee captured Thames off Ireland; later, Thames was reported to have arrived in Portland, Maine on 1 July.

 Another account has Yankee, Captain Elisha Snow, capturing Thames on 30 May after an action of one hour.
 Thames had 14 guns, but only 20 men.
 On 3 June, Yankee stopped a Portuguese brig from New York.
-Snow put Thames's captain and crew aboard the brig after they had promised not to fight against the United states again.
+Snow put Thames's captain and crew aboard the brig after they had promised not to fight against the United States again.

 Yankee was on her third cruise.
 Thames was carrying 287 bales of cotton, and vessel and cargo sold for $110,000.
 Each share in her voyage received $173.54.
+Another account reports that Thames was carrying 180 tons of cotton, and was also carrying specie.
+The account put the value of the capture at $180,000.